 Following a plant-based diet while traveling is possible.
 Planning provisions ahead is important, a lot of the places may not have specialty items.
 Nutritional yeast, miso, dried legumes, quality wholegrain flour, flax seeds and B12 supplements, are especially hard to find.

-Buying a large supply of shelf-stable tofu is always a good idea; it's a product that is high in protein and low in calories, that can be used to make sauces and sautees, while providing calcium (makes sure it has calcium sulfate or calcium chloride in the ingredients list).
+Buying a large supply of shelf-stable tofu is always a good idea; it's a product that is high in protein and that can be used to make sauces and sautees, while providing calcium (makes sure it has calcium sulfate or calcium chloride in the ingredients list).
 For iodine, carry iodized salt, or seaweed (wakame or nori).
-Other essentials, like omega 6 (LA, linoleic acid), can be found in pumpkin seeds, sunflower seeds for instance, omega 3 (ALA, alpha-linoleic acid) can be found in linseed and chia seeds (about 1 tbsp a day).
+Other essentials, like omega 6 (LA, linoleic acid), can be found in pumpkin seeds, sunflower seeds for instance, omega 3 (ALA, alpha-linoleic acid) can be found in linseed, soy beans, chia seeds etc.

-Eating frozen, can help in a bind, a lot of frozen vegetables don't lose their nutrients, like Brocoli for instance.
+Eating frozen produce can help in a bind.
+A lot of frozen vegetables don't lose their nutrients, like brocoli for instance.
 Most places will carry frozen goods, and it's generally cheaper than buying the same item fresh.
-If like us, you lack a fridge, get a bag with insulation or a cooler and keep it in there with other frozen goods.
+If like us you lack a fridge, get a bag with insulation or a cooler and keep it in there with other frozen goods.
 It won't keep forever, but it helps to slow the thawing process.

 Read more about plantbased nutrition.